anonim1406/DSD-FME-GUI-BY_Kameleon/README.md

    python3 DSD-FME-GUI-BY_Kameleon.py
    ```

-Or simply launch the `.exe` version if available.
+Or simply launch the `.exe` version, available in Releases.

 ---